sumitav/contract-management/README.md

 contractor get paid for jobs by clients under a certain contract.

+## Application Flow

+1. **Authentication**: Users authenticate by including their `profile_id` in the request headers.
+The `getProfile` middleware retrieves the profile from the cache or database and attaches it to the request object.

+2. **Retrieving Contracts**: Clients and contractors can access their respective contracts via the `/contracts` endpoint.
+Only non-terminated contracts are returned.

+3. **Managing Jobs**:
+   - Unpaid jobs can be retrieved via the `/jobs/unpaid` endpoint, which lists all unpaid jobs for the authenticated user.
+   - Clients can pay for jobs using the `/jobs/:job_id/pay` endpoint.
+The payment process updates the balances of both the client and the contractor.

+4. **Admin Reports**:
+   - The `/admin/best-profession` endpoint provides insights into the most profitable profession within a specified date range.
+   - The `/admin/best-clients` endpoint returns the top clients who paid the most for jobs during a specified period.

 ## Getting Set Up

 The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.